Two Dimensional Clustering of Gamma-Ray Bursts using durations and hardness: Results

-The most recent Fermi-GBM catalog~\citep{GBM} contains 1376 GRBs with tabulated values of durations and hardness from 2008 to 2016.
-For Fermi-GBM, the hardness is defined as the ratio of fluence in 50-300 keV to that in 10-50 keV.
-A complete summary of the results on applications of GMM for Fermi-GBM data, including the best-fit parameters and their covariance matrices are shown in Table~\ref{tab:fermi}.
-As stated earlier, this is the only dataset for which the maximum value of the likelihood is obtained for covariance type set to {\tt tied}.
-For two components, we find that 1144 and 232 GRBs belong to short and long categories respectively.
-For three components, 164, 72, and 191 belong to short, intermediate, and long categories respectively.
-The AIC and BIC plots as a function of the number of components can be found in Fig.~\ref{fig:fermi2}.
-The minimum value of AIC is obtained for five components.
-Since our main goal is to find the optimum solution between two and three components, we do not study the properties of the 5-component fit.
-However, it is possible that the number of GRBs in some of the categories is negligible for $k=5$, making it similar to the $k=3$ solution.
-Therefore, in Table ~\ref{tab:fermi}, we show the AIC results only for $k=2$ and $k=3$.
-AIC prefers $k=2$ component over $k=3$, although with marginal significance given by $|\Delta$AIC$|$=1.5.
-The BIC reaches a minimum at two components and $\Delta$BIC between $k=2$ and $k=3$ is greater than 10.
-Therefore, BIC prefers two components with decisive significance.
+A complete summary of the results on applications of XDGMM for Fermi-GBM data, including the best-fit parameters and their covariance matrices are shown in Table~\ref{tab:fermi}.
+For two components, we find that 360 and 1969 GRBs belong to the short and long categories, respectively.
+For a three component model, we obtain 990, 268, and 1071 GRBs in short, intermediate and long GRB categories respectively.
+The AIC and BIC plots as a function of the number of GRB components can be found in Fig.~\ref{fig:fermi2}.
+The minimum value of AIC is obtained for three components, whereas for BIC the minimum value is obtained for two components.
+The $\Delta$ AIC values between two and three components is greater than 10, thus pointing to decisive significance in favor of three components. \rthis{We note that the AIC values for four and five components are also smaller compared to that for two components by more than 10, which implies that four and five components are decisively favored compared to two.
+However, they are greater than the AIC value for three components by more than 10, implying that AIC shows decisive significance for three components as compared to any other number of components.} However, the $\Delta$BIC value between the two and three components is less than three, indicating that the difference is negligible and corresponds to ``not worth a mention'' according to Jeffreys' scale.
+Note however that as discussed in ~\citet{Tarnobatse19} and ~\citet{Tarnopolski19}, AIC is liberal in overfitting with a higher chance of accepting complicated models having redundant components, than necessary.
+Therefore, BIC results are more trustworthy in case of a discrepancy between the two.
 The $1\sigma$ ellipses for the two components are shown in Fig.~\ref{fig:fermi1}.

-This is the first paper, which uses both hardness and T90 for the classification of Fermi GRBs.
-A summary of previous results on the classification of Fermi-GBM using durations can be found in ~\citet{Kulkarni17}.
-All previous classification studies with Fermi GRBs show a preference for two GRBs.
-Our analysis using two-dimensional clustering also confirms the evidence for two components, although the significance is decisive only with BIC.
+The corresponding plot for three components can be found in Fig.~\ref{fig:fermi5}.